 This a recommendation I accept.

-As mentioned, I typically run three expanded text ads and one responsive ad in each ad group.
+As mentioned, I typically run two expanded text ads and one responsive ad in each ad group.

 Add Assets to Your Responsive Search Ads - It can be daunting to create all the headlines and descriptions for a responsive search ad.
 Most often you didn't use the maximum amount allowed.